-Well(s) to be drilled to potential objectives are outlined in the Geological and Geophysical Information Section of this plan utilizing a typical subsea wellhead system, conductor, surface and intermediate casing strings utilizing a MODU rig with marine riser and a subsea BOP system.
-A hydrocarbon influx and a well control event occurring from the objective sand were modeled with no drill pipe or obstructions in the wellbore followed by a failure of the subsea BOPs and loss of well control at the seafloor.
+The GC 953 well(s) to be drilled to potential outlined in the Geological and Geophysical Information Section of this plan utilizing a typical subsea wellhead system, conductor, surface and intermediate casing strings and a MODU rig with marine riser and a subsea BOP system.
+A hydrocarbon influx and a well control event occurring from the objective sand is modeled with no drill pipe or obstructions in the wellbore followed by a failure of the subsea BOP's and loss of well control at the seabed.
 The simulated flow and worst case discharge (WCD) results for all wells are calculated and the highest WCD is used for this unrestricted blowout scenario.